Fasusiesther/video_watermarking/README.md

 The code display the remobval of audio sound in video using Patchwork Techniques.
 ### code 8
 The code is used for changing a normal video to a binary images using Stack decomposition filter
-### ALL OTHER DOCUMENT AND VIDEOS WILL BE IN FOLDER IN GOOGLE DRIVE FOR EASY ACCESS WHILE LINKS WILL BE SHARED IN THE GITHUB FOLDER.
+### ALL OTHER DOCUMENT AND VIDEOS WILL BE IN FOLDER IN GOOGLE DRIVE FOR EASY ACCESS WHILE LINKS WILL BE SHARED IN THE GITHUB FOLDER FILE FOR VIDEO.